brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 I kept my iPhone in low-power and airplane modes, used my phone sparingly and traveled with my Garmin inReach off at all times.
 I never came close to running out of power.

+I kept my iPhone in a plastic bag and in a velcro front pocket on my shoulder strap.
+Walking with a fragile phone in the pocket of your shorts is probably not a good idea on the Long Trail.

 Navigation
 ----------